flrent/grunt-cloudfront/README.md

 ## Getting Started

-Install this grunt plugin next to your project's [grunt.js gruntfile][getting_started] with: `npm install grunt-cloudfront`
+Install this grunt plugin next to your project's grunt.js gruntfile with: `npm install grunt-cloudfront --save-dev`

-Then add this line to your project's `grunt.js` gruntfile:
+Then add this line to your project's `Gruntfile.js` gruntfile:

 ```javascript
 grunt.loadNpmTasks('grunt-cloudfront');